Haar null and Haar meager sets: a survey and new results: Analogs of the results from the locally compact case

 It is natural to ask the following question (a question of this type appears as e.g.\ \cite[Problem 2.7]{Ros}): \begin{question} Let $A$ be a Borel (or universally measurable) subset in the Polish group $G$ that is not Haar null (or not generalized Haar null, or not Haar meager).
-Is it true that the $AA^{-1}$ contains a neighborhood of $1_G$? \end{question}
+What can we say about the groups $G$ where $1_G \in \Int(AA^{-1})$ is neccessarily satisfied? \end{question}

-Unfortunately, there are groups where this question can be answered negatively.
+Unfortunately, there are groups where the answer is negative.
 This is demonstrated by \cite[Theorem 6.1]{SolLR}, which we already stated as \autoref{thm:soleckiLRresult} in the section about left and right Haar null sets.
 However, there are weakened versions of the Steinhaus theorem which turn out to be true and useful.

 One of these is stated as \cite[Theorem 2.8]{Ros} and is a slight variation of a result in \cite{ChrBS}.
 This result does not claim that $AA^{-1}$ will be a neighborhood of $1_G$, only that finitely many conjugates of it will cover a neighborhood of $1_G$.
 Also, it uses generalized right Haar null sets as small sets (see \autoref{ssec:leftrighthaarnull} for the definition), which is a weaker notion than generalized Haar null sets (hence this result does \emph{not} imply the variant where \enquote{right} is omitted from the text).